Rugby union in Western Australia: Modern revival: 1928-

+The international success and playing style of the 1927/28 NSW Waratahs revitalised interest in rugby union across the whole of Australia for the 1928 winter, including in Western Australia.
+In Fremantle in May 1928 enthusiasts for the code watched the New Zealand All Blacks train during a brief stopover on their way to South Africa.
+A meeting was then held to restablish the WARU.

 Rugby had not been played in WA for 23 years however it was revived in June 1928 when two teams contested a match in Perth.
 It was followed by a restarted school competition and the formation of Perth and Fremantle clubs who played at Cottesloe.
 They were joined by a Northern Suburbs team.

 A state team was once again assembled in 1929 to compete against a visiting team from HMAS Canberra.
 Rugby in 1930 was once again attracting record crowds, and a 4 team competition was in full swing.
 The competition was strong enough to field a West Australian team to compete against the touring Great Britain however they were beaten 71 to 3 in front of a crowd of 6,000.